dakdemir-nmdp/hla-protbert/README.md

 # HLA-ProtBERT

-A comprehensive framework for encoding HLA alleles using ProtBERT and applying these embeddings to clinical prediction tasks.
+A comprehensive framework for encoding HLA alleles using ProtBERT.

 ## Features